Phovia® is healing with the speed of light.

 Phovia LED Lamp & Gel

-Phovia works with the skin’s natural healing response to help wounds heal more quickly.
+Phovia works with the skin’s natural healing response to help skin and wounds heal more quickly.

 The Phovia kit has two components: